nMaax/DSL/README.md

 You can find the final report in `report.pdf`.

-For testing code you can simply pull this repo and run main.ipynb, avoiding cells for features extraction (features are already extracted in the various `development-*.csv` datasets)
+For testing code you can simply pull this repo and run main.ipynb, avoiding cells for features extraction (features are already extracted in the various `development-*.csv` datasets) and model fine-tuning (fine tuned model is already defined in the cell above grid search).